bit-smart-io/smart-bdd-examples/README.md

 * Therefore, increasing productivity
 * Oh and you get sequence diagrams (see below) plus many new features are in the pipeline

-Both goals are same in nutshell - specifications that serve as documentation that exercise tests.
+Both goals are same, in nutshell - specifications that can be read by anyone and tests that are exercised.

 Implementing BDD with Cucumber, will give you benefits.
 However, there is a technical cost to adding and maintaining feature files.
 This means extra work has to be done.